 He was ugly, strong, and had dignity — Uncovering John Wayne’s hidden treasure

-Nearly 40 years after the Duke succumbed to stomach cancer at the UCLA Medical Center, Ethan Wayne, the cowboy’s youngest son, granted Goldman access a few years ago to a treasure trove of personal letters and rare documents, most of which had accumulated dust in unopened boxes hastily packed away in the hectic days following the naturally gifted actor’s tragically unfair demise.
+More than 40 years since John Wayne succumbed to stomach cancer at the UCLA Medical Center, entertainment journalist Michael Goldman revisits salient archival discoveries pertaining to the Duke.
+Ethan Wayne, the cowboy’s youngest son, granted Goldman access to a treasure trove of personal letters and rare documents, most of which had accumulated dust in unopened boxes hastily packed away in the hectic days following the naturally gifted actor’s tragically unfair demise.
 The only edict from Ethan — craft a portrait harnessing his dad’s own words.

 Not a traditional biographer per se, but rather a self-professed “guy who got to go into the archives, snoop around, and read all John Wayne’s stuff,” Goldman first earned good notices for his searing portrait of Clint Eastwood: Master Filmmaker at Work .